-- 1. Though the festival is non-competitive in nature, adjudicative feedback sessions will be held. - 2.
-Two in-state / local respondents will evaluate all entries in the Theatre for Youth festival. - a.
+- 1. Written feedback will be provided after the conclusion of the festival. - Two in-state / local respondents will evaluate all entries in the Theatre for Youth festival. - a.
 The respondents will be provided with the informational one-sheet about the provided by the participating organization. - b.
 The respondents will give general educational, constructive feedback following each block of performances or at the end of the Theatre for Youth Festival, depending on capabilities of the host facility and festival schedule. - c.
 Respondents will discuss and compile a list of award winners and will provide the completed list to the Chair. - i.
-Two Best Play awards will be given. - " The two Best Play awards will highlight one secondary performance group and one community theatre / college group. - " In the event that all entrants are secondary groups, the respondents may elect to award one Best Play and one Runner-Up Best Play instead. - ii.
-All-Star Cast awards will be given; each participating production will receive at least one (1) All-Star Cast member. - iii.
-Additional special awards to highlight notable technical or performance achievement may be given at the adjudicator's discretion. - d.
+Awards will be given for Runner Up and Best Play.

+- ii.
+Two Outstanding Performer awards will be given. - iii.
+Each participating production will receive at least one (1) All-Star Cast member award. - iv.
+Additional special recognition to highlight notable technical or performance achievement may be given at the adjudicator's discretion. - d.
 The Chair or their designated representative will announce the winners during the Theatre for Youth Festival Awards Ceremony.